 Using data is critical to understanding which approaches are working to improve outcomes for OY and identifying where inequities persist.
 We believe a focus on data is fundamental to designing and assessing efforts that aim to increase equity.

-The six sites selected for this special cohort are: Austin, Boston, Chicago, Santa Clara (Calif.), Oakland, and Philadelphia.
-Each of these sites will receive $20,000 in funding for participating in and completing advanced work to define common measures as well as run a trial data collection effort on these new measures.
-An additional 11 OYF communities are participating in additional learning and planning activities related to Equity Counts.
-The first year of the Equity Counts work is being supported by funding from The Ballmer Group.
+Six data collection pilot sites were selected for Equity Counts: Austin, Boston, Chicago, Santa Clara (Calif.), Oakland, and Philadelphia.
+Each of these sites participated in and advanced work to define common measures, create a framework for data use across network communities, as well as run a trial data collection and analysis using the new measures.
+The additional 11 OYF communities participated in additional learning community, needs assessments and planning activities.

 Equity Counts established four unique OYF Common Measures for our network communities:

 Overall community disconnection rate – The rate of young people disconnected from work and school (i.e., opportunity youth).

 High school disconnection rate – The rate of young people without a high school diploma/GED and not working who are disconnected from high school.

 Postsecondary disconnection rate – The rate of young people with a high school diploma/GED, without a postsecondary credential who are disconnected from postsecondary education and not working.

 Workforce disconnection rate – The rate of young people with a postsecondary credential, but not enrolled in postsecondary, who are disconnected from the workforce.

 Each of these rates are calculated for these communities using customized geographic boundaries that reflect their catchment areas, and are then disaggregated by several characteristics including race, gender, ethnicity, and income to allow for a better understanding of where there are areas of inequity or disproportionality.
 This helps our communities to focus more explicitly on addressing inequities and improving opportunity youth outcomes.